It's easy to be overwhelmed at first by the variety of cutters and their characteristics. Roughly, an endmill is characterized by:

 a large shank is better for reducing deflection.

 the choice of shank diameter is constrained by the available collets.

 the diameter of its cutting part

-the smallest feature size in a design determines the required max endmill diameter.
+the smallest feature size in a design determines the smallest endmill diameter needed.

 smaller endmills are more fragile and more sensitive to runout (more on this below).